Kiwibank

 Kiwibank Limited is a New Zealand state-owned bank and financial services provider.
-As of 2023, they are the fifth-largest bank in New Zealand by assets, and the largest New Zealand-owned bank, with a market share of approximately 9%.
+As of 2023, Kiwibank is the fifth-largest bank in New Zealand by assets, and the largest New Zealand-owned bank, with a market share of approximately 9%.
+In December 2023, the bank's assets totaled about $35 billion.

-Kiwibank was established in 2001 by the Fifth Labour Government of New Zealand, following a proposal by then Deputy Prime Minister Jim Anderton, to set up a locally-owned bank capable of competing with the Big Four Australian banks which dominated the domestic market.
-It was set up as a subsidiary of New Zealand Post, with branches originally co-located within PostShops (post offices) to maximise its national reach.
+Kiwibank was established in 2001 by the Fifth Labour Government of New Zealand, following a proposal by then Deputy Prime Minister Jim Anderton, to set up a locally owned bank capable of competing with the Big Four Australian banks which dominated the domestic market.
+Initially, it operated as a subsidiary of New Zealand Post, with branches originally co-located within PostShops (post offices) to ensure nationwide accessibility.

 History

 Earlier state-owned banks

-Kiwibank is similar in many respects to an earlier post office-based bank owned by the New Zealand Government.
+Kiwibank is similar in some respects to an earlier post office-based bank owned by the New Zealand Government.
 The New Zealand Post Office Bank was established in 1867.
 In 1987, the bank was corporatised and separated from New Zealand Post and Telecom New Zealand to form a stand-alone company – PostBank.
 Then in 1989 PostBank was sold by the government to ANZ.

 Establishment period (2002–2010)

-The bank originated from Alliance Party policy during the 1999—2002 term of the Labour-led coalition government.

 Jim Anderton revealed in his valedictory speech that after the issue had previously been discussed by cabinet for months, he had spent three hours trying to convince then Finance Minister Michael Cullen, Annette King told Cullen: "Michael, Jim's beaten back every argument against the bank we've ever put up.
-For God's sake, give him the bloody bank."
+Give him the bloody bank."
 Cullen replied: "Oh, all right then."

-Kiwibank launched in 2002 with 211 branches open nationwide by 30 June.

-In 2008, one analysis saw Kiwibank as having fostered a new level of competition in banking in New Zealand in terms of lower fees and growth in service.
-As of 2007, Kiwibank had higher customer-satisfaction ratings than the four large Australian-owned trading-banks.
+In 2008, one analysis suggested that Kiwibank had contributed to increased competition in the New Zealand banking sector through lower fees.
+Additionally, by 2007, Kiwibank had achieved higher customer satisfaction ratings compared to the four major Australian-owned banks operating in New Zealand.

 In 2008 Kiwibank unveiled an advertising campaign, "Join The Movement", which portrayed foreign-owned competitors as enemy occupiers.
 The New Zealand Herald called the campaign "jingoistic".